 (d) the date the animal arrived at the holding yard.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

+[Regulation 101 amended: SL 2021/204 r.
+14.]

 102. Responsibilities of holding yard operator if animal held for more than 48 hours

 If an animal to which an NLIS device is applied is moved to a holding yard and is to be kept there for more than 48 hours, the holding yard operator must, within 48 hours after the animal arrives at the holding yard, update the NLIS database in relation to the device by recording the following —